-Your government will work with the Premier's Economic Advisory Council to implement a new Capital Retention Strategy for Manitoba.
+Your Government will work with the Premier's Economic Advisory Council to implement a new Capital Retention Strategy for Manitoba.
 The strategy follows the recommendations of the recent Deloitte & Touche study and the Industry Department's "gap analysis" on capital needs.
-Key elements are:

-- Promoting a definition of "local investment" that emphasizes both market rates of return and economic development benefits; - Broadening understanding of local investment strategies within the investment community; and - Exploring options to "pool" smaller Manitoba funds to create a larger local investment portfolio.
+Key elements are promoting a definition of "local investment" that emphasizes both market rates of return and economic development benefits; broadening understanding of local investment strategies within the investment community and exploring options to pool smaller investment funds to create a larger local investment portfolio.